crypto101/book/src/stream-ciphers.rst

 As always, attacks never get worse.
 They only get better.

-Adi Shamir and Itsik Mantin showed that the second byte produced by the cipher is *twice* as likely to be zero as it should be.
-Other researchers showed similar biases in the first few bytes of the keystream.
-This sparked further research by Mantin, Shamir and Fluhrer, showing large biases in the first bytes of the keystream.
+Adi Shamir and Itsik Mantin demonstrated that the second byte produced by the cipher is *twice* as likely to be zero as it should be.
+Other researchers found similar biases in the first few bytes of the keystream.
+Further research by Mantin, Shamir and Fluhrer revealed large biases in the first bytes of the keystream.
-:cite:`fms:rc4` They also showed that knowing even small parts of the key would allow attackers to make strong predictions about the state and outputs of the cipher.
-Unlike RC4, most modern stream ciphers provide a way to combine a long-term key with a :term:`nonce` (a number used once), to produce multiple different keystreams from the same long-term key.
-RC4, by itself, doesn't do that.
-The most common approach was also the simplest: concatenate [#]_ the long-term key :math:`k` with the :term:`nonce` :math:`n`: :math:`k \| n`, taking advantage of RC4's flexible key length requirements.
-In this context, concatenation means the bits of :math:`n` are appended to the bits of :math:`k`.
-This scheme meant attackers could recover parts of the combined key, eventually allowing them to slowly recover the long-term key from a large amount of messages (around :math:`2^{24}` to :math:`2^{26}`, or tens of millions of messages).
+:cite:`fms:rc4` Knowing even small parts of the key allows attackers to make strong predictions on the state and outputs of the cipher.
+Unlike RC4, most modern stream ciphers allow combination of a long-term key with a :term:`nonce` (a number used once).
+This produces multiple different keystreams while using the same long-term key.
+RC4, by itself, does not do that.
+The most common approach is also the simplest: concatenate [#]_ the long-term key :math:`k` with the :term:`nonce` :math:`n`: :math:`k \| n`.
+This takes advantage of RC4's flexible key length requirements.
+In this context, concatenation means the bits of :math:`n` append to the bits of :math:`k`.
+Attackers recover parts of the combined key and slowly recover the long-term key from a large amount of messages (around :math:`2^{24}` to :math:`2^{26}`, or tens of millions of messages).